 .

-- THB 15 billion in estimated economic damages from those cases alone
+- Estimated economic impact of approximately THB 15 billion from those cases alone

-- The same Thai person appearing as a shareholder in dozens of unrelated companies
+- the same Thai individual appearing as a shareholder in many unrelated companies

 .